 When using abbreviations or acronyms remember to make them camel-cased as needed, no all-uppercase stuff.
-Admittedly there are a few places where we violate that rule willingly and for historical reasons.

 Vendor namespaces

 The base for namespaces as well as package keys is the vendor namespace.
 Since Flow is part of the Neos project, the core team decided to choose "Neos" as our vendor namespace.
 The Object Manager for example is known under the class name Neos\Flow\ObjectManagement\ObjectManager.
 In our examples you will find the Acme vendor namespace.